fastred/SingleFetchedResultController/README.md

 # SingleFetchedResultController
 Like NSFetchedResultsController but for a single managed object.
+Please see the [associated blogpost][blogpost].

 ## Usage